-Fly to Guangzhou today.
-Upon arrival and after collection of your luggage, you will be met in the arrival hall by your local guide from Wendy Wu tours.
-Together with all other group members who may be arriving at a similar time, you will walk approximately 5 minutes to your hotel located near Gate 12 of the Airport departure hall for a one-night stay.
+Upon arrival early this morning and after collection of your luggage, you will be met in the arrival hall by your local National Escort from Wendy Wu tours.
+Together with all other group members, transfer approximately 30 minutes to your hotel.
+Your room will be ready for check in at this early hour.
+The remainder of the day is at your leisure to rest before dinner tonight at a local restaurant.